navarroaxel/navarroaxel.github.io/blog/chakra-ui-the-hidden-treasures.md

 };
 ```

-If this helpers are already loaded in your bundle, what if you don't repeat the code and you reuse this in your React app code.
+If these helpers are already loaded in your bundle, why would you repeat the code instead of reusing it?

 ### The React code